djhmateer/hugo-quickstart/content/posts/how to get started home brewing beer.md

 [![Placement](/images/placement.jpg "placement")](/images/placement.jpg)

 Note the tray underneath just in case.
-This is in our kitchen (no big smells yet) and good fun to keep an eye on.
+This is in our kitchen (no big smells yet - interestingly it didn't smell over the next 10 days) and good fun to keep an eye on.

 After 2 to 3 days we should see visisble signs of fermenting.